Serenity 6.6.0 Release Notes (2023-03-15)

 Enable Row Templates:

-This is a flag that should only be activated if you are using StartSharp, as row templates are only supported via the source generator in Serenity.Pro.Coder
+This is a flag that should only be activated when using StartSharp because row templates are exclusively supported via the source generator in the Serenity.Pro.Coder package.

-When set to true, the generated rows will use the RowTemplate
+When set to true, the generated rows will adopt the RowTemplate style:

 public sealed partial class CustomerRow : Row<CustomerRow.RowFields>, IIdRow, INameRow